Please Help Colorado Data Sharing Network (CDSN).

 We are helping to enhance Colorado's watersheds and water quality by providing CDSN's data partners and Colorado's citizens with an accessible and affordable tool kit for data management, data analysis, and data sharing.

-CDSN is currently helping 70+ different data organizations manage, share, and analyze 3.9 million water quality results for over 11,000 monitoring locations in Colorado.
+CDSN is currently helping over 70 different data organizations manage, share, and analyze more than 4.1 million water quality results at over 12,000 monitoring locations throughout Colorado.

 It takes dedication, innovation, data, time, and money to sustain a resilient data sharing network for data managers and for all of Colorado.